monolayer/monorepo/packages/sdk/docs/guide/installation.md

 - A project developed with TypeScript.
 :::

-In your project directory root run:
+In your project's root directory, run:

 ```bash
 npm install @monolayer/sdk